 Overview of Higher Education in Alabama

-If you’re looking for a college education in Alabama, you’ll find 62 degree-granting institutions to consider, according to a 2018-2019 report from the National Center for Education Statistics (NCES).
+If you’re looking for an Alabama online degree, you’ll find 62 degree-granting institutions to consider, according to a report from the NCES.
 Of those, 38 are public, 20 are non-profits, and 4 are for-profits.
 As you consider online universities in Alabama, tuition costs may be an important factor.

 Alabama is also a member of the Southern Regional Education Board (SREB), which allows residents to pursue out-of-state college degrees at in-state tuition rates, through agreements among the participating states.